MarcinMM/Dungeon-Dweller/README.markdown

 # HIGH PRIORITY BUGS

+* Bloodspatters stay through level re-gen. Need to be saved with level state.
 * Def numbers fluctuate with same gear.
 Also, just plain fluctuating.
+Or not even working right now.
 * Combat/action log.
 Status.update() alone just won't cut it.
 Needs a toggle key so you can see more of it.
 * Slowdown on pathing.